Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Update_a_UAS_Volume.md

 ### Prerequisites

--   Install and initialize the `cray` administrative CLI.
+* The administrator must be logged into an NCN or a host that has administrative access to the HPE Cray EX System API Gateway
+* The administrator must have the HPE Cray EX System CLI (`cray` command) installed on the above host
+* The HPE Cray EX System CLI must be configured (initialized - `cray init` command) to reach the HPE Cray EX System API Gateway
+* The administrator must be logged in as an administrator to the HPE Cray EX System CLI (`cray auth login` command)
--   Obtain the UAS volume ID of a volume.
+* The administrator must know UAS volume ID of a volume.
 Perform [List Volumes Registered in UAS](List_Volumes_Registered_in_UAS.md) if needed.
--   Read [Add a Volume to UAS](Add_a_Volume_to_UAS.md).
+* The administrator should be familiar with [Add a Volume to UAS](Add_a_Volume_to_UAS.md).
 The options and caveats for updating volumes are the same as for creating volumes.

 ### Procedure